Timmoth/vcortex/README.md

 # vcortex
-Lightweight CPU / GPU machine learning for dotnet
+Lightweight CPU/GPU machine learning library for .NET, designed for neural network training and inference.

 ## Image Classification Quickstart
-Quick guide to setting up a neural network for image classification.
+Quick guide to setting up and training a neural network for image classification tasks.

 ```csharp
 // Define the input structure